spacetelescope/slitlessutils/docs/calib.rst

 Calibrations for WFSS
 =====================

 The calibration files for ``slitlessutils`` are staged on a centralized box repository, which can be accessed using the :class:`~slitlessutils.Config` object.
-For more information, please see `the configuration documentation <configure>`_.
+For more information, please see :doc:`the configuration documentation <configure>`_.